 FTP Upload is intended for sending a recorded stream for storage on an FTP server.

 To set this up, enter a valid FTP server address or name, a valid username and password combination, and the filepath (optional) where the files will be stored.

 Enabling Delete file from USB after upload will erase the saved stream from the USB storage device once upload to the FTP server is complete.

 Clicking Test Connection will attempt to connect to the FTP server using the above credentials.
 Upon successful connection, three check marks will be seen next to each row of credentials.

 For more info, see FTP upload tips.

-In the Device Settings menu, the device name, security settings, remote XML control, network settings, and NTP timeserver can be configured.
+In the Device Settings menu, the device name, security settings, remote XML control, network settings, NTP timeserver and Time Zone can be configured.